DNR seeks information on poaching of albino deer in Lake County

 IRONS — Conservation officers are looking for information on the killing of an albino deer Sunday in Lake County.

-According to a press release posted on the Michigan DNR Facebook page, officials are requesting tips regarding the "well known" deer that was found dead in Irons.
+According to a press release posted on the Michigan DNR Facebook page, officials are requesting tips regarding the deer that was found dead in Irons.

+DNR Lt.
+Joe Molnar said the deer had lived in the area for a number of years and was familiar to many residents.

 Investigating conservation officers said the deer was shot by a crossbow, likely from the road, between 5 and 7 a.m.
 Sunday.
 The deer was laying at the edge of someone’s yard, along North Bass Lake Road, about a half mile north of 10 1/2 Mile Road.